-|Payment option||Details||You will need:|
+|Payment option||Details||You will need|

-A convenient bill payment service that lets you make a payment from your nominated bank to us through phone or internet banking.
+|BPAY®||Make your payment from your nominated bank to us through phone or internet banking.
 BPAY payments can be made 24 hours a day, 7 days a week.

 ®Registered to BPAY Pty Ltd ABN 69 079 137 518

-You can find these details on your payer account statement.
+Your reference number is on your payer account statement.

-|Direct credit||You can transfer funds from your nominated bank account to our bank account.||
+|Bank transfer||Transfer funds from your nominated bank or credit union account to our bank account.||

-You must use your 16 digit payment reference number without spaces as your payment payment reference.
-This ensures your payment is allocated correctly and without delay.
-You will also need:
+You must use your 16 digit payment reference number without spaces as your reference description.
+You can find this number on your payer account statement.
+This ensures your payment is made correctly and on time.

 Account Name: Department of Human Services

-|BillPay||You can make a payment at any branch of Australia Post using the BillPay facility.||You will need a payment advice slip, located on your monthly account statement, to make these payments.
+|BillPay||You can pay at any branch of Australia Post using the BillPay facility.||You'll need a payment advice slip, located on your payer account statement, to make these payments.
 Australia Post will give you a receipt - keep it for your records.|